Deck Footing Concrete Volume Calculator

 Copy status messages appear here after you use the copy button.

-Mini-game: Footing Fill Frenzy
+Mini-game: Deck Footing Fill Frenzy

-This optional canvas game turns the estimating idea into a fast skill challenge.
+This optional canvas game turns deck footing estimating into a fast skill challenge.
 You control a concrete chute and try to fill moving footing orders to their target line without overpouring.
 The rules mirror the calculator: deeper and wider holes need more mix, and cave-ins can suddenly increase the required volume.
 It is separate from the calculator result, but it reinforces the same planning lesson in a more visual way.

-Takeaway: depth increases footing volume steadily, but diameter increases it much faster because a circle grows with radius squared.
+Takeaway: depth increases deck footing volume steadily, but diameter increases it much faster because a circle grows with radius squared.